 Drawing money out of your company for personal use

 Many contractors choose to operate out of a Pty Ltd company as it is the most suitable structure for them.
-A Pty Ltd Company is a separate legal entity and thus, all the money and assets belong to the company as oppose to the shareholders (owners).
+A Pty Ltd Company is a separate legal entity and thus, all the money and assets belong to the company as opposed to the shareholders (owners).
 This means you cannot simply take money out of the company’s bank account and use it for personal use.
-There are tax implications which may result to you paying the highest marginal tax rate (of 49% including medicare levy and temporary budget repair levy).
+There are tax implications which may result in you paying the highest marginal tax rate (of 47% including the Medicare levy).
 There are a few methods of taking money out of the company correctly depending on the situation.